 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Transportation Engineers job description, Transportation Engineers salary, Transportation Engineers information, what is the job of a Transportation Engineer like, pros and cons about Transportation Engineers, colleges and universities for Transportation Engineers, is Transportation Engineers the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Transportation Engineers job description, Transportation Engineers salary, Transportation Engineers information, what is the job of a Transportation Engineer like, pros and cons about Transportation Engineers, colleges and universities for Transportation Engineers, is Transportation Engineers the right career for me, careers in Architecture and Engineering